livewellvn/odoo-saas-tools/saas_sysadmin_mailgun/doc/index.rst

 * See Amazon Route 53 FAQs here https://aws.amazon.com/route53/faqs/?nc1=h_ls
 As suggested in ``Q. How do I get started with Amazon Route 53?`` question you should first register your domain name.

-If you are expirienced in DNS you may register domain on any other DNS registrator, on https://www.godaddy.com for example and then delegate it to Amazon Route 53.
+If you are familiar with DNS then you may register domain on any other DNS registrator, for example, on https://www.godaddy.com and then delegate it to Amazon Route 53.

 * install boto - python interface library to Amazon Web Services: